Keerthi1105/CodeX/README.md

+# CodeX
-# CodeX is an interactive number-guessing platform designed to sharpen your logical thinking and boost your cognitive skills—one challenge at a time.
+CodeX is an interactive number-guessing platform designed to sharpen your logical thinking and boost your cognitive skills—one challenge at a time.